auroramaurizio/my_DNA_seq_pipelines/MPOS/README.md

 This analysis helps to detect biases during the calling.

 ![Example](Pictures/aftertrimming.png)

 *A good symmetric curve*

 ![Example](Pictures/beforetrimming.png)
-*A curve refleting a bias.
-The reads have not been trimmed, and soft clipped regions have not been removed.
-This results in artifactual calling in the adapter region (first 5bp of the read)*
+*A curve refleting a bias.*
+*The reads have not been trimmed, and soft clipped regions have not been excluded from calling.*
+*This results in artifactual calling in the adapter region (first 5bp of the read)*